ArenKDesai/Aren-s-Notes/Computer Graphics (AH)/JavaScript Basics.md

 - the ```for i in nums``` of javascript is ```for i of nums```. ```is``` is something else (deprecated, don't use).
 - You can use functions as in-code variables.
 - Referring to a variable in a different scope is called a closure.
+- Functional programming is very helpful for event-driven programming.